Search This Blog

 Homemade vegetarian burgers or vegan burgers are generally made from vegetables, pulses and spices.

-You know the ingredients are fresh and exactly what are in them.
+You know the ingredients are fresh and you know exactly what is in them.

-And remember you can make homemade beanie burgers when you have time and freeze them, so they're ready for quick last-minute meals.
+And remember you can make homemade spicy black bean burgers when you have time, then freeze them, so they're ready for quick last-minute meals.

 Quick spicy bean burger in a bun with cream cheese and avocado.